-8.3.1 Annual inspections of all stormwater treatment and flow control BMPs/facilities (S5.C.7.b.i.b)
+10.2.1 Annual inspections of all stormwater treatment and flow control BMPs/facilities (S5.C.7.b.i.b)

 County staff will inspect all stormwater treatment and flow control BMPs/facilities that discharge to the MS4 and were permitted by the County, pursuant to section S5.C 6.c of the current Permit, and those permitted by the County pursuant to previous versions of the Permit.
-County staff inspected at least 80 percent of those facilities to stay compliant with the Permit.
+County staff will annually inspect at least 80 percent of those facilities to stay compliant with the Permit and maintain records of all inspections and maintenance activities including inspection reports, warning letters, notices of violations, and other enforcement records.